 The newsletter is sent monthly via electronic means on the first day of every month.
+The Newsletter Editor will give the final copy of the proposed newsletter for each month to the President for approval no later than the 27th of the month.

-H. Website17
+H. Website16